-Figure 137.
+Figure 121.
 The System / Ping page.

 To check availability of a host, enter the IP address or name of this host in the Host field, and select a number of requests that will be sent in order to check its availability from the Count of packets drop-down list.
-If availability check should be performed with IPv6, select the relevant checkbox.
 Click the Start button.
 After a while, the results will be displayed on the page.